belle2/basf2/online_book/prerequisites/ssh.rst

 .. rubric:: Using a terminal multiplexer (e.g. tmux, screen)

-When you loose your ssh connection or your terminal window is closed, all processes that had been running in that terminal are also killed, which is can be frustrating if it is a long-running process such compilation or a dataset download.
-Then, you can use a `terminal multiplexer
+When you loose your ssh connection or your terminal window is closed, all processes that had been running in that terminal are also killed.
+This can be frustrating if it is a long-running process such compilation or a dataset download.

+To avoid this you can use a `terminal multiplexer
 <https://en.wikipedia.org/wiki/Terminal_multiplexer>`_ program such as `GNU
 screen <https://www.gnu.org/software/screen/>`_ or the newer and more feature-rich `tmux <https://github.com/tmux/tmux/wiki>`_.
 Both are